openservicemesh/osm-docs/content/docs/demos/statefulsets.md

 osm namespace add kafka
 ```

 Just like Zookeeper, we need to create the appropriate traffic policies to allow the Kafka pods to talk to one another.
-We also allow the default service account to talk to the client-facing Kafka ports *for purposes of this demo only*. **This confiureation is NOT appropriate for production**.
+We also allow the default service account to talk to the client-facing Kafka ports *for purposes of this demo only*. **This configuration is NOT appropriate for production**.

 ```shell
 kubectl apply -f - <<EOF